geneontology/geneontology.github.io/_docs/submitting-go-annotations.md

  GO is happy to modify your group's yaml file if requested: please [contact the GOC](http://help.geneontology.org/).

  * **Review**- Once annotations have been processed by GO, groups will be able to access error reports.
 Please use the reports to make changes to the next month's GAF:
-   * monthly error reports will be accessible through release.geneontology.org [for example, October 2018](http://release.geneontology.org/2018-10-01/reports/index.html)
+   * monthly error reports will be accessible through release.geneontology.org [for example, January 2021](http://release.geneontology.org/2021-01-01/reports/index.html)
    * http://snapshot.geneontology.org/reports/index.html has reports that are updated thoughout the month, not just for the releases

 # Preparing GO Annotations for Submission